nikos-Gk/dialogue-quality-measures/README.md

 -disc_id: A unique identifier for the discussion.

+-conver_topic: The topic of the discussion.

 -discussion_level: A boolean flag; if True, the annotations are applied at the discussion level; otherwise at the utterance level.

 -ctx: Number of previous utterances to include as context for each input.

 -openAIKEY: OpenAI API key, required if using OpenAI-based models.

--model_type: Specifies the model to use; options are "openai", "llama" or "transformers" .
+-model_type: Specifies the model to use; options are "openai" or "transformers" .

--model_path:  Path to the local LlaMA model directory, used only if model_type is "llama" or "transformers".
+-model_path:  Path to the local LlaMA model directory, used only if model_type is "transformers".

 -gpu: A boolean flag; if True, utilizes GPU (when available); otherwise defaults to CPU.

 -device: The device to load the model on.
 If None, the device will be inferred.
 Defaults to cpu.

 # Argument Quality
-## calculate_arg_dim: Argument Quality Aspects (Turn-Level)
+## arg_dimensions: Argument Quality Aspects (Turn-Level)
 This module evaluates the quality of argumentation in individual discussion turns using the taxonomy proposed by Wachsmuth et al. (2017).
 Leveraging either OpenAI's language models or a locally hosted Llama model, it assigns scores across multiple dimensions of argument quality, with each dimension rated on a scale from 1 (low) to 3 (high).

 #### Logic Dimensions: